 Single-send messages delivered through single channels are likely to fail.
 It’s not a reflection of the quality of the content – but how we process information.

 Research indicates that people show a preference for something if they’re familiar with it – and that includes messages.
-For communicators, it means that repeating a message leads to familiarity, which builds preference, which increases likelihood to take action.
+For communicators, it means that repeating a message leads to familiarity, which builds preference, which increases the likelihood to take action.

 Repetition through multiple channels reinforces the message and builds cut-through.
 A Harvard business study proved that managers who sent a message multiple times and through different media got their projects completed faster and more smoothly than those who did not.

-A multi-channel approach makes best use of the attributes of each.
+A multi-channel approach makes the best use of the attributes of each.
 In this way, the effectiveness of high-visibility and intrusive messaging is lifted through prior message conditioning via passive and slow burn formats.

 Multiple message exposures and the combination of complementary channels drive content recognition and knowledge recall among staff.

-SnapComms channels can help you construct great internal communications by overcoming employee selective attention, lifting comprehension and strengthening long-term recall.
+SnapComms channels can help you construct great internal communications by overcoming selective employee attention, lifting comprehension, and strengthening long-term recall.